ThinkUpLLC/ThinkUp-dev-vm/README.md

 * http://192.168.56.101:1080/

+Destroy virtual machine:

+    $ vagrant destroy

+Note:  This does not delete setup files or the contents of the default directory.

 ## Fork and modify

 This Vagrant virtual machine was built with [PuPHPet](http://puphpet.com).
 To modify it for your own purposes, drag and drop puphpet/config.yaml onto (http://puphpet.com) and regenerate.